 Boater safety on the Hudson River in the area of the New NY Bridge project has been enhanced with new measure instituted by the New York State Thruway Authority, Tappan Zee Constructors, LLC (TZC) and the U.S. Coast Guard.

-- Lighted channel markers provide recreational boater access to the Piermont waterfront*.
+- Lighted channel makers provide recreational boater access to the Piermont waterfront.

-- TZC barges and other vessels on the site are being tracked by GPS technology; boaters can view vessel locations above.
+- Construction barges and other vessels on the site are being tracked by GPS technology.

 - TZC will monitor Marine Radio Channel 16 to communicate with boaters.